A 501(c)(3) Veteran Recovery Initiative

 • Leadership development workshops

 Key insight: Mentoring is itself therapeutic.
-U.S. veterans who serve as mentors report renewed sense of purpose, reduced isolation, and measurable improvement in their own recovery outcomes.
+U.S. veterans who serve as mentors report a renewed sense of purpose, reduced isolation, and measurable improvement in their own recovery outcomes.
 Service after service.

 "The most powerful rehabilitation happens when someone who has walked the same road stands beside you — not as a clinician, but as proof that the road continues."